Duloxetine dose elderly

 1. Suicidal thoughts or behavior.
 If you or someone you know is experiencing thoughts of self-harm, contact a healthcare professional immediately.

-See also Duloxetine formulary
+See also Duloxetine hydrochloride tablets side effects

 2. Allergic reactions.
 Symptoms of an allergic reaction may include rash, itching, swelling, severe dizziness, or trouble breathing.
 Seek medical help if you experience these symptoms.